Doctoral degrees require at least 72 credit hours beyond the bachelor's degree; however,

 To be certified for graduation, the student's entire program, including the dissertation,

-must be acceptable to the dissertation committee, unit head and/or director of graduate
+must be acceptable to the dissertation committee, department chair and/or director

-studies in the student's college, and the Vice Provost for Graduate Programs.
-The
+of graduate studies in the student's college, and the Dean of the Graduate School.

 to Candidacy forms (filed before enrolling for dissertation hours), must be filed